-Grass + Grit Farm is run by James Walton, Maddie Morley, and Benjamin Roberts.
+Grass + Grit Farm is run by Maddie Morley and Benjamin Roberts.
 We met while farming together in 2014 and quickly realized we had a shared vision for our farming future.
-We raise pastured pork, lamb, goat, eggs, and a variety of poultry, including chicken, duck, turkey, and guinea hen.
+We raise pastured pork, lamb, goat, eggs, and a variety of poultry, including chicken and duck.
 You can buy our products through CSA shares and at farmers markets.

 At Grass + Grit, we value diversity, collaboration, creativity, and transparency in how we farm and interact with our community.
 Our farm strives to balance the needs of our animals, the health of the land, and the profitability of our business.
 At the core of our values is an exemplary standard of animal welfare.